Kidz First Children's Hospital

 Automatic Teller Machines (ATM)

-There are two ATMs available to make cash withdrawals and deposits.
-These machines are serviced by the National Bank and the ASB.
+There are two ATMs available to make cash withdrawals and deposits - ANZ and ASB.
 Most cards are accepted.
 These machines are located in the hospital's main entrance foyer next to the pay machines for car parks.